DFHack/dfhack/docs/Introduction.rst

 into your DF folder, so that:

 * On Windows, ``SDL.dll`` is replaced

-Additionally, on OSX, make sure that the directories in the DF folder path do not contain any '/' or ':' characters.
 * On Linux or OS X, the ``dfhack`` script is placed in the same folder as the ``df`` script

 Uninstalling is basically the same, in reverse: